 A panel will have multiples of the same design on a single PCB.
-This could result in one large board that has over 30 designs and has to be made and processed only once instead of having to make it 30 times on multiple PCBs.
+This could result in one large board with over 30 designs and has to be made and processed only once instead of making it 30 times on multiple PCBs.

 1.2 Faster Turnaround Time

-Since a lot of boards can make on a single panel in a single run, this results in a large amount of time-saving for the manufacturer.
+Since many boards can make on a single panel in a single run, this results in a large amount of time-saving for the manufacturer.
 Which then results in faster delivery time for your PCB.

 You are using panel results in a faster time to market for your product.

 Imagine you are working on a device that has one mainboard and two daughterboards.
 In a case like this, where your final product has multiple PCBs, It makes more sense to combine all three on a single panel.
 This also helps in organizing large quantities.
 Using a panel, you can make sure that all PCBs for a single product are on one panel rather than multiple PCBs scattered all around.

 When doing board assembly, whether it be a couple of 10s of prototypes or 1000s, time consumed in swapping outboards and putting new boards into your machines causes a loss of productivity.

 If you are doing it manually, then it takes a lot of time to align a stencil and then apply the paste to all boards.
 In situations like these, panels speed up the process.
 Loading a single panel of multiple boards results in faster production.